 - If you are a prospective student-athlete (or know a prospective student), you should be aware that rules apply to you as well, and to how people who are connected with the U-M athletics program can interact with you – they are summarized on this compliance page for prospective student athletes.

 - Financial aid and athletic scholarships are jointly managed by the Office of Financial Aid and the Athletics Department.
-For more information about financial assistance received by student athletes, contact Adrian Robson in the Office of Financial Aid.
+For more information about financial assistance received by student athletes, contact William Garcia in the Office of Financial Aid.

 - For UM-Dearborn student-athletes and coaches: the National Association of Intercollegiate Athletics (NAIA) rules apply to your sports.
 See the NAIA rules education page or contact the UM-Dearborn Athletics Office for more information.